Shopify vs Etsy

 Shopify is a clear winner here.
 It offers many more features to help you increase your revenue through several sales channels.
 In addition, its robust reporting features go a long way in assisting you in your business strategy.

-Shopify vs. Etsy: Customizability and Design
+Customizability and Design

 Etsy

-However, many entrepreneurs see this as a significant problem as it hinders your business’ ability to brand yourself, stand out, and limits how your product listings are written.
-This can be frustrating if you want your store presented in a certain way.
+However, many entrepreneurs see this as a significant problem as it hinders your business’ ability to brand yourself and stand out and limits how your product listings are written.

-What makes Esty such a fantastic e-commerce platform is the excitement of selling on a marketplace instead of creating a store from the ground up.
 On the one hand, you are saved from possibly making costly mistakes caused by your website design.
 But on the other hand, there’s no way to make your store stand out from the different sellers and develop a presence aside from your logo.

 The silver lining here is an Esty store page looks flawless.
 They are clean and easy to use.
 All the information is logically placed and fits perfectly on the screen.
-You know your customers won’t have difficulty finding the product information they need.

-However, as a new online business owner, you must find a way to stand out from the crowd.
+However, as a new online business owner, you must find a way to stand out.
 Your customers need to easily find you amongst the other merchants selling products in the same category as you.
-Unfortunately, Etsy makes it almost impossible to develop a loyal brand following as there is no way for you to make your online store memorable.

 etsy design